ehmotion/eh-msc-4dof/README.md

  9              5Vcc
  5,10,14        GND
 ```
+!!!WARNING: failure to make the proper connections may result in broken actuators.<br>

 -the torque reach signal requires the following connection:
 ```
 CN2 DB25 pin 23 -- 2.2kohm resistor -- Arduino pin